SubhadityaMukherjee/AI-knowledge-base/docs/KB/quotes.md

 - "When we surrender our ability to choose, something or someone else will step in to choose for us."

-- "My first act of free will shall be to believe in free will."

 - "In every set of facts, something essential is hidden.
 And a good journalist knows that finding it involves exploring those pieces of information and figuring out the relationships between them"